 Let’s start with the basics.
-“What the heck is a crop,” you ask?
-Wikipedia describes a crop in this way: Cropping is the removal of unwanted outer areas from a photographic or illustrated image.
+“What the heck is an image crop,” you ask?
+Wikipedia describes image cropping like this: Cropping is the removal of unwanted outer areas from a photographic or illustrated image.
 If you want the full definition, click HERE.

-Simply put, photo cropping is all about aligning items in your image in a way that helps direct the movement of the viewer’s eyes.
+Cropping pictures is all about aligning items in your image in a way that helps direct the movement of the viewer’s eyes.
 In other words, where do you want your viewer to look when seeing your image?

-1 - Use the Rule of Thirds
+Rule 1 for Cropping of Images – Use the Rule of Thirds

 The rule of thirds is a great place to start, and it’s super simple!
 Imagine drawing a tic-tac-toe board over your image.
 Now picture where the lines intersect.
 These are the sweet spots in your photo and where the viewer’s eye naturally wants to go.
-Line up your focal point(s) at one or two of those intersections, and voila!
-You’ve taken your first step to produce a rockin’ crop!
+Line up your focal point(s) at one or two intersections, and voila!
+You’ve taken your first step to producing a rockin’ crop!

-Lightroom Makes it super easy....
+Cropping in Lightroom Makes it Super Easy

-LIGHTROOM makes it super easy to get this detail just right with a cropping tool that includes a built-in gridline for just this purpose.
-This is an immense help to me when I start processing an image.
+Cropping in LIGHTROOM is super easy.
+You can get this detail right with a cropping tool that includes a built-in gridline for just this purpose.
+This feature is an immense help to me when I start processing an image and it is available in both Lightroom Classic and Lightroom Mobile.
 Look at what a difference a simple crop can make when using the rule of thirds.
-See how the first image centers the subject but leaves so much blank space behind him that it confuses the eye?
-I feel like he’s squished way too far to the left of the photo and leaves me wondering what else is over there.
-The second example shows the thirds lines.
-See how he is moved over just a touch to align his body with the thirds line on the right?
+See how the first image centers my son, Tucker (the subject), but leaves so much blank space behind him that it confuses the eye?
+I feel like he’s squished way too far to the left of the photo and that leaves me wondering what else is over there.
+The second example shows the thirds lines how they appear when cropping in Lightroom.

+Now that we’ve covered the technique let’s talk about cropping rules.
+Do you see how Tucker is moved over just a touch to align his body with the thirds line on the right?
 See how his head is located very near the upper right intersection?
-The sign he is reading is aligned with the left thirds line, and the placard is very near the top left intersection.
+The sign that he’s reading aligns with the left thirds line, and the placard is near the top left intersection.
 Is it just me, or does this feel more comfortable to the eye?
 Simple, isn’t it?

 Did you see anything else amiss with the first crop above?
 If you did, good for you!
 If not, you’re about to, and beware – once you’ve seen it, you’ll never un-see it again!!!!